-Tools Needed For Sharpening With A Stone
+Tools Required for Sharpening With a Stone

-What if you accidentally left your stone at home?You may find yourself in circumstances where a sharpening stone is unavailable, and you're in dire need to sharpen your edge.
-You can improvise with using a brick, flower pot, any unglazed porcelain, such as the bottom of your toilet tank lid, or an unfinished ceramic, such as the rough ring found on the bottom of some plates, serving dishes or mugs.
-Emery boards that are used for manicures also work well, and any item made of aluminum.
-Things made from aluminum are covered with a layer of aluminum oxide, which is a nice abrasive but should only be used for the final sharpening.
-Andrew Thorpe, the Media Relations Officer for the Scout Association in the United Kingdom, also recommends using porous rocks, such as fine sandstone, or even water-smoothed rocks found around rivers.
+Forgot your stone?You can improvise with a brick, flower pot, unglazed porcelain such as the bottom of your toilet tank lid, or unfinished ceramic, such as the rough ring found on the bottom of some plates, serving dishes or mugs.
+Emery boards for manicures also work well.
+Also, any item made of aluminum will work for final honing.
+That's because things made from aluminum have an outer layer of aluminum oxide, which is a nice abrasive that can be used for the final sharpening.
+Andrew Thorpe, the Media Relations Officer for the Scout Association in the United Kingdom, also recommends using porous rocks such as fine sandstone, or even water-smoothed rocks found around rivers.

 Sharpening Your Pocket Knife With A Stone

-Alternative Method: Sharpening Your Blade With A Honing Rod
+Alternative Method: Sharpening Your Blade With a Honing Rod

-- There are several types of rods; the most common is made from steel, but they can also be produced out of ceramic and diamonds.
-Diamond rods typically create a smoother blade, but all three will sharpen your knife efficiently.
+- There are several types of rods.
+The most common is steel, but they can also be ceramic and diamonds.
+Diamond rods can create a smoother blade, but all three will do the job efficiently.

 Run one side of the knife's edge along the rod: Don't push your blade with a lot of pressure; you'll want to swipe slowly and gently across the rod here, moving from the knife's handle to tip of the blade.